jonnygrant/compile_assert/README.md

 main17.cpp - demonstrate divide by zero caught by compile_assert.

+main26.cpp - demonstrate constraints with std::vector and std::array

 # avoiding buffer overflows
 main11.c illustrates the potential for a buffer overrun when loading data from a file if the input range is not adequately validated.
 Buffer overruns constitute frequent triggers for cybersecurity incidents, as observed in various third-party libraries like WebP and others.